A

 Give me hunger ("At a Window"): Carl Sandburg

-GIVE POETRY A BAD NAME ("the most unforgettable character i've ever met gives advice to the young poet"): Roger McGough
+GIVE POETRY A BAD NAME ("the most unforgettable character i've ever met gives advice"): Roger McGough

 The Goat Paths: James Stephens